fpelliccioni/fpelliccioni.github.io/_posts/en/posts/2016-06-06-palindromes.md

 In addition, the three algorithms only accept a String as input.
 A palindrome is not just a sequence of characters that reads the same forwards and backwards.
 A palindrome can be found in music, in numbers and also in nature.

 I am no expert in genetics, but I know that [palindromes can be found in DNA strands](https://en.wikipedia.org/wiki/Palindromic_sequence).
 Palindromes in DNA are so important that some experts consider them to be responsible for preventing the extinction of the human race (and other species too).
-Without palindromes in DNA, incorrigible and irreversible genetic mutations would occur, causing the extension of the species, with the passing of generations.
+Without palindromes in DNA, incorrigible and irreversible genetic mutations would occur, causing the extinction of the species, with the passing of generations.
 In a future article we'll talk about this topic.

 ## Pending issues